hxz393/BrutalityExtractor/README_EN.md

 # Update Logs

 To avoid too long update logs, only the most recent update log is retained.

+## Version 1.2.0 (2023.06.28)

+Improvements:

+1. Added a force mode switch, removing file type restrictions;
+2. Updated 7z core program to version 23.1.

+Bug fixes:

+1. Fixed the issue of sub-processes remaining in the system when exiting the window.

 ## Version 1.1.0 (2023.06.20)